2021 Colchester Borough Council election

-Elections to Colchester Borough Council were held on 6 May 2021.
-They were originally planned for 7 May 2020, but postponed until 2021 due to the COVID-19 pandemic.
-Seventeen members of the council (one-third of the whole) were up for election, one from each of the 17 wards.
-There were also two additional by-elections in Prettygate and Lexden & Braiswick wards, bringing the total number of elected members to nineteen.
+The 2021 Colchester Borough Council election was held on 6 May 2021 to elect members of Colchester Borough Council in Essex, England.
+The election had originally been scheduled for 7 May 2020, but were postponed for a year due to the COVID-19 pandemic.
+17 members of the council (one-third of the whole) were up for election, one from each of the 17 wards.
+There were also two additional by-elections in Prettygate and Lexden & Braiswick wards, bringing the total number of seats up for election to 19.